 You Can Do It Without Education

-The women who had a good education were happy they did it, and many also thanked their prestigious school and their MBAs for having gotten where they are.
+The women who had a good education were happy they did it, and many also thanked their prestigious school and their MBAs for having gotten where they were.

 However, there were scores of women without education, some of whom even said that not having an education helped them.
 “You can hire credentials”, said one.
-And another woman said that not having any credential helped to be more shameless in her failed attempts until finally things started working out.
+Another woman said that not having any credentials helped her to be more shameless in her failed attempts until finally, things started working out.

 High Earners Are Hard Workers

-The author interviewed a lot of women, so it’s only normal she got different perspectives.
+The author interviewed a lot of women, so it’s only normal that she got different perspectives.

-Some worked hard, some were driven workaholic to the point of becoming unhealthy, while some others even hated their job but got addicted to the rich lifestyle.
+Some worked hard, some were driven workaholics to the point of becoming unhealthy, while others even hated their jobs but got addicted to the rich lifestyle.

-Barbara Stanny says that chasing the dollars can make you miserable if you’re not also liking what you do.
+Barbara Stanny says that chasing the dollars can make you miserable if you do not like what you do.